Do you believe that good help is hard to find?

 Don’t be tempted to hire someone that only looks good on paper.
 Most employees don’t get fired because they can’t do the job.
 More often, employees are fired because they don’t fit in with the company culture, or they lack the soft skills necessary to succeed in the position.
 If your organization is fast-paced and social, hiring a loner who reacts slowly to changing priorities is not a wise decision.

 Consider which soft skills are needed for the position.
 Do you need someone who is willing to roll up their sleeves to do the work?
 Then don’t hire someone who is unlikely take the initiative.
-Personality profiles are extremely useful in determining your candidate’s soft skills and whether they’ll be a good fit culture-wise.
+Personality profiles and performance-based interview questions are extremely useful in determining your candidate’s soft skills and whether they’ll be a good fit culture-wise.

 5. Neglecting Onboarding and Training

 After spending so much time and energy to find the right person, many businesses drop the ball when it comes to onboarding and training.
 A thorough onboarding process will help your new hire adjust to your organization, feel at home in their new role and get to know your team.
 Proper communication and training will ensure that your new hire has the tools they need to succeed in the position for the long-term.